 Considering that some mega-ships can have as many as 20 dining options, it takes time and research to discover and learn about what’s available on your cruise.
 The best cruise food can be found at a restaurant you wouldn’t consider at first thought.
 Take some time to read about the menus and prioritize where you’d like to go.

 Discover tastings around the ship

-There are lounges on board where sandwiches, savory treats other light fare.
+There are lounges on board with sandwiches, savory treats and other light fare.
 The best cruise food may take some time to find.
-On the Norwegian Bliss, for example, on Deck 15 is the huge and beautiful Observation Lounge.
-In the mornings, a lovely breakfast is served with fruit, pastries, and yogurts and hot and cold beverages that allow you to start your day with a healthy meal and panoramic views.
+On the Norwegian Bliss, for example, Deck 15 has a huge and beautiful Observation Lounge.
+In the mornings, a lovely breakfast is served with fruit, pastries, yogurts and hot and cold beverages that allow you to start your day with a healthy meal and panoramic views.

 Shutterstock / ChameleonsEye

 The crew of cruise ships is known as friendly, helpful and approachable.
 Often, officers are walking around and wear name tags and uniforms to help you spot them.
 Don’t be afraid to ask them what their favorite cruise food is on the ship.
 They can help you find some hidden gems.